Sumit-8181/Django-CRUD/README.md

 # Django-CRUD
-This is the CRUD operations in the Django
+This is the CRUD operations in the Django.
+Author-Sumit Gurav.